artisan-roaster-scope/artisan/_docs/30-shortcuts.md

 Menu>Help>Keyboard Shortcuts

-With Artisan you can press the Spacebar to enter and exit into shortcut mode.
+With Artisan you can press the Enter key to enter and exit into shortcut mode.
 Here are the shortcuts:

 ![keyboard shortcuts](/assets/images/gsg/shortcuts 21.png)